How Kylie Jenner Kept Her Pregnancy A Secret For So Long

-Yesterday was a coup for the city of Philadelphia and anyone with a vested interest in the Kardashian/Jenner family — the Eagles won, and Kylie Jenner finally made an official announcement about her rumored pregnancy.
+Yesterday was a coup for the city of Philadelphia and anyone with a vested interest in the Kardashian/Jenner family — the Eagles won the Superbowl, and Kylie Jenner finally made an official announcement about her rumoured pregnancy.
 Jenner had a baby girl!
 And, somewhat miraculously, we truly didn't know that much about it until she wanted us to.
 Despite being the most visible family in America, the Kardashians kept a tight lid on Jenner's baby, and it's still not clear how they pulled it off.

 "I understand you're used to me bringing you along on all my journeys," Jenner said in a statement released via Instagram.
 "My pregnancy was one I chose not to do in front of the world."